 In an attempt to keep as much trash out of South Carolina’s landfills as possible, the state created and amended the South Carolina Solid Waste Policy and Management Act.
 Of this law, section 44-96-50 deals entirely with the state’s solid waste management policy and goals.

-These laws were created to promote better disposal methods for wooden pallets and other trash that comes from residential, commercial, institutional and industrial sources.
-South Carolina enacted their municipal solid waste laws in an attempt to reduce the municipal solid waste stream – a.k.a. the amount of trash generated, collected and managed – by at least 35% by 2005.
+These laws were created to promote better disposal methods for wooden pallets and other rubbish that comes from residential, commercial, institutional and industrial sources.
+South Carolina enacted its municipal solid waste laws in an attempt to reduce the municipal solid waste stream – a.k.a. the amount of garbage generated, collected and managed – by at least 35% by 2005.

 Trash from these sources is called “municipal solid waste”, and includes the following items: